inikulin/mods/README.md

 Nowadays building any non-trivial JavaScript application  requires a significant amount of code.
 Historically JavaScript doesn't have any modular system, which allows you to split your code in modules, separate files and control their dependencies.
 Moreover a big application doesn't need to initialize all its subsystems on start.
-Here a lazy loading of submodules (which is actually AMD) comes to help.
-There are a lot of great libraries that provide AMD functionality ([RequireJS](http://requirejs.org/) is the most notable).
+Here a lazy loading of submodules comes to help.
+There are a lot of great libraries that provide such functionality ([RequireJS](http://requirejs.org/) is the most notable).
 However, I feel a constant frustration with their complexity and strange design decisions.
 I feel that things are not [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and my code is not narrative when I'm writing things like this in RequireJS: